NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Like the video.

-What's your thoughts on that Bronx?
+What's your thoughts on that, Bronx?

-Too many Glocky.
+Too many Glockies.

 All right.

-Mark's on a serial number.
+Marks on a serial number.

 Let's see here.

-If real, the firearm was lawfully purchased in Ohio by Frank James.
+The firearm was lawfully purchased in Ohio by Frank James.

 Marks on the serial number on the firearm appear to reflect that an attempt was made to deface the serial number as reflected in the photo below.

-See, look, he tried to scratch the serial numbers off, but it's very difficult to do.
+Look, he tried to scratch the serial numbers off, but it's very difficult to do.

 It's right here.